bergesinstitute/graf-method/book-5-unit-5.md

 7. It's not mine, it's yours.
 8. Is that book his?
 I doubt he has written a book.
 9. I would go to the party, but I am really busy.
-10. I would like to know her.
-11. If I had a house on the beach, I would go there every weekend.
+10. If I had a house on the beach, I would go there every weekend.
-12. If my sister visited me more often, I would have a better relationship with her.
+11. If my sister visited me more often, I would have a better relationship with her.
-13. I don't know how my life would be if I lived in Los Angeles; it would probably be very different.
+12. I don't know how my life would be if I lived in Los Angeles; it would probably be very different.

-## 2. Si yo tuviera veinte millones de dólares, compraría una casa para mi madre.
+## 2. Si yo tuviera veinte millones de dólares compraría una casa para mi madre

-Explicar diez cosas que harías si tuvieras veinte millones de dólares en el banco.
+Explicar cinco cosas que harías si tuvieras veinte millones de dólares en el banco.

-💂 Explain ten things you would do if you had twenty million dollars in the bank.
+💂 Explain five things you would do if you had twenty million dollars in the bank.

 ## 3. Responder.
 Puedes usar un diccionario.